-The Plan considers open or laparoscopic vertical banded gastroplasty (VBG) medically necessary for Plan Participants who meet the selection criteria for obesity surgery and who are at increased risk of adverse consequences of a RYGB due to the presence of any of the following comorbid medical conditions:
+The Plan considers open or laparoscopic vertical banded gastroplasty (VBG) Medically Necessary for Plan Participants who meet the selection criteria for bariatric surgery and who are at increased risk of adverse consequences of an RYGB due to the presence of any of the following co morbid medical conditions:

-- 1. Hepatic cirrhosis with elevated liver function tests; or - 2.
-Inflammatory bowel disease (Crohn's disease or ulcerative colitis); or - 3.
-Radiation enteritis; or - 4.
-Demonstrated complications from extensive adhesions involving the intestines from prior major abdominal surgery, multiple minor surgeries, or major trauma; or - 5.
-Poorly controlled systemic disease (American Society of Anesthesiology (ASA) Class IV) (see Appendix). - 40.
-Home Infusion Therapy Coverage is provided in lieu of hospitalization for home infusion therapy including, but not limited to antibiotic therapy, enteral nutrition, total parenteral nutrition, pain management and specialized disease state therapy.
+- 1. Hepatic cirrhosis with elevated liver function tests; Inflammatory bowel disease (Crohn's disease or ulcerative colitis); - 2.
+Radiation enteritis; Demonstrated complications from extensive adhesions involving the intestines from prior major abdominal surgery, multiple minor surgeries, or major trauma; or - 3.
+Poorly controlled systemic disease (American Society of Anesthesiology (ASA) Class IV). - 41.
+Home Infusion Therapy Coverage is provided in lieu of hospitalization for home infusion therapy including, but not limited to antibiotic therapy, interal nutrition, total parenteral nutrition, pain management and specialized disease state therapy.
 Services also include education for the covered person, the covered person's caregiver, or a family member.
-Home infusion therapy services include pharmacy, supplies, equipment, and skilled nursing services when billed by a home infusion therapy organization. - 41.
-Glasses or Contacts following Cataract Surgery One pair of glasses or pair of contacts within three months following cataract surgery.
-Benefits are limited to corrective lens and up to \$200 for frames.

-- 42. Alternate Care The Plan Administrator may, at his or her sole discretion, authorize payments for services that are not listed as covered benefits.
-Such payments shall be made only upon mutual agreement by the Plan Participant and the Montana University System Plan. - 43.
-Contraceptive Management - "Contraceptive Management" means Physician fees related to a prescription contraceptive device, obtaining a prescription for contraceptives, purchasing, fitting, injecting, implantation or placement of any contraceptive device.
+Home infusion therapy services include pharmacy, supplies, equipment, and skilled nursing services when billed by a home infusion therapy organization. - 42.
+Eyeglasses or Contacts following Cataract Surgery One pair of eyeglasses or pair of contacts within six (6) months following cataract surgery.
+Benefits are limited to corrective lens and up to one (1) pair of eyeglass frames. - 43.
+Alternate Care The Plan Administrator may, at his or her sole discretion, authorize payments for services that are not listed as Covered Benefits.
+Such payments shall be made only upon mutual agreement by the Plan Participant and the MUS Plan Administrator. - 44.
+Contraceptive Management - "Contraceptive Management", regardless of Medical Necessity, means Physician or Licensed Health Care Provider fees related to a prescription contraceptive device, obtaining a prescription for contraceptive drugs and Food and Drug Administration approved contraceptive methods, sterilization procedures and patient education and counseling for all women with reproductive capacity, purchasing, fitting, injecting, implantation or placement of any contraceptive device.
+Services related to follow-up and management of side effects, counseling for continued adherence, and device removal are included.